OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 .. index:: objective

-Finally, optimizers include one objective (or in the future, possibly multiple objectives) that are represented by a string containing an expression built up from available OpenMDAO outputs.
+Finally, OpenMDAO uses a similar interface for specifying objectives.
+A single objective (some future optimizers will handle multiple objectives) can be added to a driver using the ``add_objective`` method with an argument that is a string expression built up from available OpenMDAO outputs.
-Objectives are added to an optimizer using the ``add_objective`` method.

 .. testcode:: Parameter_API